yuds-del/hl-management/README.md

 ```bash
 npx prisma db push
 ```

--The easiest way to deploy your Next.js app is to use the Vercel Platform from the creators of Next.js.
 ### 4. Menjalankan Aplikasi
 ```bash
 npm run dev
 ```
 Akses aplikasi di `http://localhost:3000`.
 Saat pertama kali dibuka, sistem akan meminta pembuatan akun admin pertama.

--Check out our Next.js deployment documentation for more details.
 ##  Lisensi
 Internal System for HL Management.